Senzing/code-snippets-v4/README.md

 ### Parallel Processing

 Many of the example tasks demonstrate concurrent execution with threads.
 The entity resolution process involves IO operations, the use of concurrent processes and threads when calling the Senzing APIs provides scalability and performance.
-If using multiple processes, each process should have its own instance of a Senzing engine, for example G2Engine.
-Each engine object can support multiple threads.

 ### Scalability